matineno/matineno/README.md

 ![Profile Image](theme-image.jpg)

 ## About Me
 I'm Martin’s Adogamhe, a software development student based in Canada.
-I'm passionate about crafting elegant and functional websites using HTML, CSS, and JavaScript.
+I'm passionate about crafting elegant and functional fullstack applications.
 Currently studying at MITT, I'm eager to expand my skills and contribute to innovative projects in the tech world.

 ## Skills
 <p align="center">